 These types of accidents usually happen because someone was careless.
-If someone else’s negligence caused your injury, give us a call at Hollander Law Firm, P.A. for a free consultation today.
+If someone else’s negligence caused your injury, give us a call at Hollander Law Firm Accident Injury Lawyers for a free consultation today.

 Calculating the value of your burn injury case can be complicated on your own.
 The best way to find out what you deserve is to call an experienced burn injury attorney.
 We have the tools and resources to help determine the value of your specific case.

 Generally, the value of your case depends on how serious the burn is.
 Relevant factors include:

 - The type and extent of medical treatment required